 We can determine disputes about the amount a water company charges you for a main requisition.
 We can also determine disputes about the amount a water company charges an SLO for any network reinforcement work required to connect self-laid water mains.

-When we consider disputes about new water connections provided by water companies, we determine the costs we believe the water company has reasonably incurred in providing the connection.
-To help us determine whether such costs are reasonably incurred we use a table that sets out the expected costs for a connection depending on the length of the connection (that is the length of the communication pipe) and where the connection is made i.e. in the verge, the footway or the carriageway.
+To give you an idea of what a typical new connection charge would be, this table sets out the expected average costs for a connection depending on the length of the connection (that is the length of the communication pipe) and where the connection is made i.e. in the verge, the footway or the carriageway.

 The table was originally set out in an independent report from 2010 which we refer to as the Hyder report.
-However, in February 2017 we published an updated table, see below, that we will now use to benchmark costs for any new connection disputes referred to us.
-For more information, please read Information Notice 17/02.
-We will continue to use the table set out in the Hyder report for any new connections disputes referred to us before the date of Information Notice 17/02.
+However, in February 2017 we published an updated table, see below.

 Surface length (metres (m))